CBILS and SME R&D tax credits

 Other coronavirus schemes’ impact on the SME R&D tax credit

-Both the Bounce Back Loan Scheme “BBLS” and the Coronavirus Large Business Interruption Loan Scheme “CLBILS” have been identified as following the same rules on state aid as CBILS.
+The Bounce Back Loan Scheme and the Coronavirus Large Business Interruption Loan Scheme follow the same state aid rules as CBILS.
 The above considerations should therefore apply when making an application for loans under these schemes.
-However, the Future Fund is not subject to the same constraints as it does not count as notified State Aid and is instead a commercial loan.
+However, the Future Fund is not subject to the same constraints as it does not count as notified State Aid; it is instead a commercial loan.
 From HMRC: